krzysztofdymicki/post-diploma/README.md

 ### Key CLI Options

--   `--topic <str>`: Initial research topic for query generation.
+-   `--topic <str>`: Initial research topic for AI query generation.
--   `--queries-file <Path>`: Use an existing JSON file of search queries.
+-   `--queries-file <Path>`: Use an existing JSON file of search queries (skips Stage 1).
 -   `--db-path <str>`: Path to the SQLite database (default: `data/research_db.db`).
 -   `--clear-db`: Clear the database before running. **Use with caution.**
 -   `--max-queries <int>`: Limit the number of queries to process.
 -   `--internet-only`: Use only internet search.
 -   `--papers-only`: Use only academic paper search.
--   `--run-assessment`: Explicitly run quality assessment (useful as a standalone step).
+-   `--run-assessment`: Explicitly run Stage 3: Quality Assessment (on existing unassessed results).
     -   `--assessment-batch-size <int>`: Batch size for assessment.
--   `--run-filtering`: Explicitly run result filtering.
+-   `--run-filtering`: Explicitly run Stage 4: Result Filtering (on existing assessed results).
-    -   `--internet-filter-percent <float>`: Percentage of top internet results to keep.
+    -   `--internet-filter-percent <float>`: Percentage of top internet results to keep (e.g., 20 for 20%).
-    -   `--research-filter-percent <float>`: Percentage of top paper results to keep.
+    -   `--research-filter-percent <float>`: Percentage of top paper results to keep (e.g., 30 for 30%).
--   `--run-fetching`: Enable the content extraction stage for filtered results.
+-   `--run-fetching`: Enable Stage 5: Content Extraction for filtered results.
--   `--pages-to-visit <int>`: Number of pages for AI query generator to explore (default: 5).
+-   `--pages-to-visit <int>`: Number of pages for AI query generator (Stage 1) to explore for thematic understanding (default: 5).

 ### Running Specific Stages

--   **Generate queries (if not done automatically with a topic):**
+-   **Stage 1: Generate queries:**
-    The query generation is part of the `query_agent.py` and is usually called by `main.py` when a topic is provided.
+    This is typically initiated by `src/main.py` when a `--topic` is provided and no `--queries-file` is specified.

--   **Run only Quality Assessment (on existing unassessed results):**
+-   **Stage 3: Run only Quality Assessment (on existing unassessed results):**
     ```bash
     python src/main.py --run-assessment [--assessment-batch-size 10]
     ```

--   **Run only Result Filtering (on existing assessed results):**
+-   **Stage 4: Run only Result Filtering (on existing assessed results):**
     ```bash
-    python src/main.py --run-filtering --internet-filter-percent 10 --research-filter-percent 10
+    python src/main.py --run-filtering --internet-filter-percent 20 --research-filter-percent 30
     ```
--   **Run only Content Fetching (on previously filtered results):**
+-   **Stage 5: Run only Content Fetching (on previously filtered results):**
     This is typically done by running the main workflow with `--run-fetching` after results have been filtered.
-If you need to re-run fetching on an existing database state where results are already marked as top candidates:
+To run it standalone on an existing database with filtered results:
     ```bash
     python src/main.py --run-fetching --topic "Dummy Topic To Satisfy Argparser" --max-queries 0
     ```
-    (The dummy topic and max-queries 0 ensure no new searching occurs, and it proceeds to fetching if applicable.)
+    (The dummy topic and max-queries 0 prevent new searching, proceeding to fetching if applicable.)
     Alternatively, ensure your database has filtered results and run:
     ```bash
     python src/main_part2.py --db-path data/research_db.db